-Escape to the islands
+Escape to Welsh Islands

 The Pembrokeshire islands, South West Wales

-Priory Bay on Caldey Island, Pembrokeshire by Paula J JamesSkomer, Skokholm and Grassholm are a trio of neighbouring islands named by ancient Viking visitors.
+Caldey Island, Pembrokeshire by Paula J JamesSkomer, Skokholm and Grassholm are a trio of neighbouring islands named by ancient Viking visitors.
 They are located off the coast of southern Pembrokeshire, and are celebrated for their exceptional wildlife.
 The islands are grouped together as a Site of Special Scientific Interest and are included within the Pembrokeshire Coast National Park in West Wales.

 Skomer, the larger island, has a thriving puffin colony and these quirky birds with their iconic black and orange beaks are the big draw for visitors.
 A circuit walk of the high plateau of the island will lead you to its abandoned farm, views of its towering cliffs and seas busy with seabirds.
 You can stay overnight on Skomer in self-catering accommodation – a treat when the Manx shearwaters are around, as the birds return from hunting at night amid a cacophony of eerie sounds.